 What are Actions?

-Actions are in addition to the standard actions that happen automatically when a train runs in automatic mode.
-Standard actions are things like following signals and using stop sensors, that are specified with each Section.
+Actions are set in addition to the standard actions that happen automatically when a Train runs in automatic mode.
+Standard actions are things like following signals and using stop sensors that are specified with each Section.
 Standard actions occur automatically whenever a Section is traversed in automatic mode.
 Other standard actions include automatically requesting allocation of Sections, and automatically changing locomotive speed according to signal restrictions.

-Actions are tied to Sections, but are specified at the Transit level to provide maximum user flexibility.
-A Section is a piece of physical track, that may, for example, be used by passenger trains, through freight trains, or locals.
+Special Actions are tied to Sections, but are specified at the Transit level to provide maximum user flexibility.
+A Section is a piece of physical track that may, for example, be used by passenger trains, through freight trains, or locals.
 Each of these uses may need different Actions in a specific Section.
 For example, a passenger train may make a station stop in a particular Section, whereas a through freight train may go straight through.
-Placing Actions in Transits allows Active Trains traveling the same path through the layout to have different Actions.
+Adding special Actions to Transits allows Active Trains traveling the same path through the layout to have different Actions.

 Requesting an Action

 An Action is requested by specifying when an action is to be performed and what action to be performed.
 Any When event may be combined with any What action.
 This flexibility provides for a wide variety of Special Actions.
 An Action is initiated when the Train enters the Section with the Action request.
 To decide when to perform the Action after the Section is entered, the program looks at the When event.

 - On Block Entry

 - On Train Stop